Taft Point

 Trail Description

 A well-maintained access road runs about 1,500 feet to a six car gravel parking area with a trail running down to Jones Cove from the left and a trail running to Flanders Bay on the right.
-Out of respect for the privacy of the cottage owners and their guests, public access on the road will stop at the trail head parking lot.
+Out of respect for the privacy of the cottage owners and their guests, public access on the road stops at the trail head parking lot.

 Directions